tiffanymonroe/wdi-remote-gizmo/unit_4/w10d01/instructor_notes/morning.md

 &#x1F535; What Javascript construct fits this pattern?

 In JavaScript this is called an **object**.
-A JavaScript object can have methods.
-In Ruby it's called a **hash**.
-A hash does not have methods.
+Ruby has **objects** too that behave similarly.
+But first, let's looks at Ruby's key-valie-pair data structure, called a **hash**.
+A hash does not have methods and is not accessed with dot notation.

 ```ruby
 book = {